-Mom upset over water fight at school
+Mom upset over water fight at school in light of recent school shootings

 The Lee County School District spokesperson said they're not water guns, they're squirt toys or pool toys.
 He also said:

 "Field days are meant to be a reward for the students hard work during the school year.

-We encourage any parent who has concerns with certain school activities to contact their child's principal." - Rob Spicker, Communications Coordinator, Lee County School District
+We encourage any parent who has concerns with certain school activities to contact their child's principal." - Rob Spicker, Communications Coordinator, Lee County School District.

 "You can't sugar coat the world, but certainly when I take my son to school, I don't expect his teacher to hand him a play gun, empty water gun, a water gun, and say 'point this at me and shoot,'" she said.